argusherd/nodonlod/README.md

 ❌ You will not benefit from nodonload if your usage habits conform to the following situations.

 - All your collections come from [Spotify](https://open.spotify.com/), [Netflix](https://www.netflix.com/), or any other online media platforms that are **NOT** on [the yt-dlp supported list](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+- You have high standards for the quality of media.
 - The majority of your collections are local files.
 (It will be a pain to migrate to another device.)
 - You don't want to manually manage every single one of your collections.
 - You don't want to rely on a third-party tool.